You are here

 Leave the House If the Alarm Sounds

-- If the alarm goes off, immediately move outdoors or to an open window or door for some fresh air.
-Account for everyone inside your home.
+- If the alarm goes off, immediately go outdoors or to an open window or door for some fresh air.
+Make sure that everyone inside your home is safe.

 - Call 911 or the fire department.
-Remain outside or by an open window until emergency personnel arrive to assist you.
+Stay outside or by an open window until emergency personnel arrive to assist you.

 Store Gasoline Properly